microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 However, for larger samples, such as the minipig hemimandible, the achievable voxel size is approximately 10 times larger (≥8 μm).
 In such cases, the finest microvessels with diameters under 40 μm cannot be accurately visualized (see Fig. @fig:5 & @fig:6).

-Beyond the inherent limitations of tomographic imaging, the approach presented here—instilling the vasculature in bone tissue with a polymerizing contrast agent—marks a significant advancement in both qualitative and quantitative imaging.
+Beyond the inherent limitations of tomographic imaging, the approach presented here—instilling the vasculature in bone tissue with a polymerizing contrast agent—marks a significant advancement in biomedical x-ray imaging.
 This innovative method holds great promise for addressing key questions in tissue engineering, implantology, and a wide range of related research fields.